 The internet and online technology provides new opportunities for young people’s learning and growth, but it can also expose them to new types of risks.

-E-safety forms a fundamental part of our school's safeguarding and child protection measures.
+Online safety forms a fundamental part of our school's safeguarding and child protection measures.

 Government guidance for schools across the UK highlights the importance of safeguarding children and young online.